floriankulig/SortingVisualizer/README.md

 ## ENG

-This Python-Program visualizes multiple different sortingalgorithms.
+This Python-Program visualizes multiple different sorting algorithms.
 At the moment only one algorithm is implemented.
 More will follow soon.